fpera0248/new-tab-quote-display/README.md

 # New Tab Quote Display

 Created a Chrome Extension with Javascript that overrides the 'New Tab' button to randomly show 1 of 150 quotes.
-The project works as a Chrome Extension that presents a inspirational quote every time the New Tab button is ressed in any browser.
+The project works as a Chrome Extension that presents a inspirational quote every time the New Tab button is pressed in any browser.

 ## View the Project